Understanding Memory of Lucid Dreams

 In your everyday life, try scheduling tasks, remembering birthdays, and organizing meetings by heart.
 Remind yourself to do something nice for a loved one when you see them later… or set your intention to do something good for yourself.

-If you live waking life more intentionally, with more purpose in mind, this will be reflected subconsciously – it’s the same mind while awake and asleep.
-This skillset can help you remember dreams AND remember to get lucid during dreams.
+If you live waking life more intentionally, with more purpose in mind, this pattern will be reflected in your subconscious.
+After all, it’s not a different mind, it’s just a different state of consciousness.
+So improving your memory while awake will bolster your ability to improve dream recall and remember to get lucid during your dreams.

 5. Strategically Disrupt Sleep